The most valuable element a student spends in college is time. One can earn more money, but cannot regain time nor spend it again.

 Refunds From a Student’s Account

 When a student has a credit on his/her student account as a result of financial aid or overpayment, a refund of that credit may be requested.
 The student may request that refund in person by coming to the Cashier’s window and requesting cash ($200 daily limit) or check (direct deposit or paper).
-If a credit card transaction has been made to the account, the refund will be made to the credit card used to make payment.
-Credits greater than $5.00 for former students (no longer enrolled) will be refunded to a credit card or by check as noted above.
+Credits greater than $5.00 for former students (no longer enrolled) will be refunded.
 A service charge of up to $5.00 will be made to close out a student account.

 Student Financial Aid